Flood Advisory issued for Matagorda by NWS - News Break

 Flood Advisory issued for Matagorda by NWS

-Effective: 2021-07-08 17:52:00 CDT Expires: 2021-07-08 21:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Flood Advisory means river or stream flows are elevated, or ponding of water in urban or other areas is occurring or is imminent.
+Effective: 2021-07-08 15:59:00 CDT Expires: 2021-07-08 18:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Flood Advisory means river or stream flows are elevated, or ponding of water in urban or other areas is occurring or is imminent.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Matagorda The National Weather Service in League City has issued a * Flood Advisory for Southeastern Jackson County in south central Texas Southwestern Matagorda County in southeastern Texas South Central Wharton County in southeastern Texas * Until 630 PM CDT. * At 435 PM CDT, Doppler radar indicated heavy rain.
+Target Area: Matagorda The National Weather Service in League City has issued a * Flood Advisory for Southeastern Jackson County in south central Texas Southwestern Matagorda County in southeastern Texas * Until 445 PM CDT. * At 244 PM CDT, Doppler radar indicated heavy rain due to showers.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 1 and 3 inches of rain have fallen.
-Some locations that will experience flooding include Palacios, Ganado, La Ward, Blessing and Louise.
+Between 1 and 3 inches of rain have fallen today.
+Some locations that will experience flooding include Matagorda, Palacios, South Texas Nuclear Plant, Blessing and Midfield.
 Additional rainfall of 1 to 2 inches is expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0